The page has been translated by Gen AI.

 • PostgreSQL/MariaDB/MySQL/EPAS/Microsoft SQL Server: Running

-1. Select the server to allow access, and press the Confirm button.
+1. Select the server to allow access, and click the Confirm button.

-2. Check the added server in the Object Storage Details page’s Access Control > Service Resource Allow list.
+2. Check the added server in the Object Storage Details page’s Access Control > Allow Service Resources list.

 Reference

-• Modifying service resource permissions may take up to 30 seconds for changes to be completed.
+• If you modify the service resource allowance, it may take up to 30 seconds for the changes to be applied.

 If access control on the bucket is set to enabled, you can allow the Cloud Functions service to access Object Storage.